 Credits & incentives on reinvestments–Given the potential magnitude of the repatriation of foreign profits, many taxpayers may use these funds domestically on capital expenditures and/or increased labor force.
 Exploring incentives packages related to re-investment of funds into the United States should be considered as states continue to compete to attract businesses.

-Territorial system–While it is still unknown how states would respond to a territorial system, companies should consider reassessing their filing methodologies for state tax purposes, and determine whether it is beneficial to file on a “water’s-edge” or worldwide basis.
+Territorial system–While it is still unknown how states would respond to a territorial system, companies should consider reassessing their filing methodologies for state tax purposes, and determine whether it is beneficial to file on a “

 State reporting of federal Revenue Agent Reports (RAR) changes–For similar reasons as the last (and prior to the reduction of the federal tax rate), consideration should also be given to accelerating the reporting/payment of federal RAR changes (and otherwise agreed-upon federal adjustments in instances where a final RAR has yet to be issued) in those states where a liability may result.